tetratelabs/wazero/RATIONALE.md

 in wazero and also accommodates the scenario where the bytes read are enough to satisfy its processor.

+### File descriptor allocation strategy

+File descriptor allocation currently uses a strategy similar the one implemented by unix systems: when opening a file, the lowest unused number is picked.

+The WASI standard documents that programs cannot expect that file descriptor numbers will be allocated with a lowest-first strategy, and they should instead assume the values will be random.
+Since _random_ is a very imprecise concept in computers, we technically satisfying the implementation with the descriptor allocation strategy we use in Wazero.
+We could imagine adding more _randomness_ to the descriptor selection process, however this should never be used as a security measure to prevent applications from guessing the next file number so there are no strong incentives to complicate the logic.

 ### fd_pread: io.Seeker fallback when io.ReaderAt is not supported

 `ReadAt` is the Go equivalent to `pread`: it does not affect, and is not